elliottdehn/impulse/README.md

 6. Practice dependency injection
 7. Test my code effectively
 8. Deliver usable functionality frequently
+9. Springboard off of what I learn to create a more complicated project (Memebox)

 # MVP Design Considerations
 I would like to be able to: